NENA UNIVERSAL BASIC INCOME HUB

 - Work with other NENA Hubs and Members to share ideas, collaborate and develop initiatives that support the New Economy

-- Establish and strengthen connections between UBI proponents and other NENA hubs and Members around Australia
+- Establish connections between UBI proponents and other NENA hubs and Members around Australia

 - Provide an avenue to share information, resources and news about UBI